 Reviews and Mini-reviews

-Research Articles (full and short)
+Research Articles (full, short and clinical reports)

-Opinions, Letters, Meeting Reports and News should not be divided into subheadings.
+Letter, Clinical Reports, Meeting Reports and News should not be divided into subheadings.
 Full contact details of all authors, including mailing address, telephone number, fax and email should be provided.

 Title Page: The title page should provide (i) manuscript title, (ii) full names of all authors, (iii) institutional addresses of all authors, (iv) name, address, telephone, fax and email of the corresponding author and (v) running title of no more than 50 characters, excluding spaces.